FLO-2DKaren/FLO-2D-Tutorial-Source/source/Workshops/Lesson 3.rst

 -  **Lesson3Conduits.shp** is a line shapefile that contains the pipes.

 -  **Lesson3InletsJunctions.shp** is a point shapefile that contains the Inlets and Junctions.
-  Inlets collect flow from the surface and their name should start with “I”, this is arequirement for all inlets from type 1 to 5, including manholes.
+   Inlets collect flow from the surface and their name should start with “I”, this is a requirement for all inlets from type 1 to 5, including manholes.

-3. Check the Atribute Tables for the layers conduits, inlets/junctions and outfalls.
+3. Check the Attribute Tables for the layers conduits, inlets/junctions and outfalls.
    To do this right click each layer and then Click Attributes Table.

 .. image:: ../img/Workshop/Worksh094.png